March 20, 2026

 3.4Converse, Inverse, and Contrapositive

-Converse, Inverse, Contrapositive
+Converse, Inverse, and Contrapositive

-Converse, Inverse, Contrapositive
+Converse, Inverse, and Contrapositive

-Among these, the contrapositive is especially important because it is equivalent to the original proposition.
-For example, the proposition “If n=1, then n is odd” has the contrapositive “If n is not odd, then n\neq1”, and these two are equivalent.
+Among these, the contrapositive is particularly important, and the contrapositive is equivalent to the original proposition.
+For example, for the proposition “if n=1, then n is an odd number”, the contrapositive is “if n is not an odd number, then it is not n=1”, and these two propositions are equivalent.

 3.5De Morgan’s Laws

-4.Predicate Functions
+4.Propositional Functions

-Predicate Functions
+Propositional Functions

-Predicate Functions
+Propositional Functions

 5.Intuitionistic Logic

-Finally, I will briefly introduce a different way of thinking called intuitionistic logic.
+Finally, I will briefly introduce a different way of thinking called “intuitionistic logic”.